MMuxammadSodik/SmartScan/README.md

 environments (e.g. HackTheBox, TryHackMe) only.
 Only run it against systems you own or have explicit written permission to test.
 The author takes no responsibility for misuse.

-## License

-Add a license of your choice (MIT is a common default for tools like this).